 Over the long run, exercise will increase your appetite; however, you may find that immediately after exercising, you’ve no appetite at all.
 Beware of this sensation.
 This almost-nauseous feeling is likely due to the wonderful blood-sugar control that you have after exercise, but within 30-60 minutes you will likely feel famished, ready to eat anything that is not nailed down.
 In order to prevent any nutritional mishaps, be sure to have a meal or snack planned out within 30-45 minutes after completing your workout.

-Another thing to keep in mind: It is all right to start your workout feeling mildly hungry.
+Another thing to keep in mind: It is alright to start your workout feeling mildly hungry.
 A small snack before starting your workout is OK, but too much food in your tummy can drag you down.